jaegerpicker/the-push/PITCHME.md

 +++

-- Websockets: <!-- .element: class="fragment" --> From Wiki: WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
-The WebSocket protocol was standardized by the IETF as RFC 6455 in 2011, and the WebSocket API in Web IDL is being standardized by the W3C. <!-- .element: class="fragment" --> It's a reimplementation of TCP/IP sockets over a subset of the HTTP protocol.
+- Websockets: <!-- .element: class="fragment" --> <small>From Wiki: WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
+The WebSocket protocol was standardized by the IETF as RFC 6455 in 2011, and the WebSocket API in Web IDL is being standardized by the W3C. <!-- .element: class="fragment" --> It's a reimplementation of TCP/IP sockets over a subset of the HTTP protocol. </small>
-- Browser Notifications: <!-- .element: class="fragment" --> Notifications that display rather the browser has focus or not.
-Appear very like notifications from desktop applications.
+- Browser Notifications: <!-- .element: class="fragment" --> <small>Notifications that display rather the browser has focus or not.
+Appear very like notifications from desktop applications.</small>
-- Push Notifications: <!-- .element: class="fragment" --> Notifications that are sent from a server to a client that is subscribed to a notification service.
+- Push Notifications: <!-- .element: class="fragment" --> <small>Notifications that are sent from a server to a client that is subscribed to a notification service.</small>

 ---